Ocramius/ProxyManager/README.md

 See the [complete documentation about access interceptor value holders](https://github.com/Ocramius/ProxyManager/tree/master/docs/access-interceptor-value-holder.md) in the `docs/` directory.

-## Fallback Value Holders
+## Null Objects

-A fallback value holder is a particular value holder that implements the [null object pattern](http://en.wikipedia.org/wiki/Null_Object_pattern).
+A Null Object proxy implements the [null object pattern](http://en.wikipedia.org/wiki/Null_Object_pattern).

-This kind of value holder allows you to have fallback logic in case loading of the wrapped value failed.
+This kind of proxr allows you to have fallback logic in case loading of the wrapped value failed.

 ```php
 $config  = new \ProxyManager\Configuration(); // customize this if needed for production